 How we use the information we collect

 The information we hold on you will be used in a number of ways.
-This is generally to provide you with the services that you request from us, to keep you informed and to improve your customer experience and the quality of the Stemnovate Services.
-In some instances we use this information to send you marketing communications we think are relevant to you, but we only do this where it is lawful to do so or you have given your consent to receiving this information.
-You have the right to object to us sending you such information at any time.
-We will collect, process and retain your data for the purpose of us providing to you payment services, but this does not affect your data protection rights.
+This is generally to provide you with the services you request from us to keep you informed and improve your customer experience and the quality of the Stemnovate Services.
+In some instances, we use this information to send you marketing communications we think are relevant to you, but we only do this where it is lawful to do so, or you have given your consent to receiving this information.
+You have the right to object to us, sending you such information at any time.
+We will collect, process and retain your data to provide to you services, but this does not affect your data protection rights.

 We use your information for the following purposes:

 - To provide a requested service or carry out a contract with you;

 - collecting payment, processing and fulfilling your order and otherwise providing you with the information and Stemnovate services you request from us;